 The Royal Navy lost the aircraft carrier HMS Ark Royal on November 13, 1941.
 They reported this loss immediately.
 The Royal Navy notified the families of those killed on the Barham but asked them not to tell anyone but family about the ship’s loss.
 Some sources give the reason for withholding the information from the general public was to keep the information from the Germans.
 Other sources say the British didn’t publicly report the loss was not to hurt the public morale.
 During a séance psychic Helen Duncan claimed she spoke to a spirit of an HMS Barham sailor and the Barham was sunk.
 This brought a lot of attention to her from believers and skeptics.
 In 1944 she was charged under the Witchcraft Act of 1735.
 She spent 9 months in prison and was the last person imprisoned under the act.
 The Witchcraft Act was not written to prevent people from practicing witchcraft but to prevent people from claiming they had supernatural powers.
 In 1956 she was charged with vagrancy, the common charge for those who held séances, and died a few days later.

 Kapitainleutnant von Tiesenhausen was awarded the Knights Cross for sinking the HMS Barham.
-On November 17, 1942 a Lockheed Hudson disabled the U-331.
+On November 9, 1942 the U-331 sank the troop ship USS Leedstown.[i]
+On November 17, a Lockheed Hudson disabled the U-331.
 The ship signaled its surrender but was attacked by a Fairey Albacore from the HMS Avenger.
-The British captured the 17 survivors, 32 of her sailors died.
-Kapitainleutnant von Tiesenhausen was one of the survivors.[i]
+Thrity-two of its sailors died, 17 survived and were captured.
+Kapitainleutnant von Tiesenhausen was one of the survivors.[ii]

 The U-30 sank the ocean liner Athena on September 3, 1939.
-It was the first ship sunk during the war.[ii]
+It was the first ship sunk during the war.[iii]
 Kapitainleutnant Fritz-Julius Lemp was killed on May 9, 1941.
 The U-Boat he was commanding, U-110, was captured by British destroyers.
-The British got the U-Boat’s enigma machine and code books.[iii]
-The U-30 was scuttled at the end of the war.[iv]
+The British got the U-Boat’s enigma machine and code books.[iv]
+The U-30 was scuttled at the end of the war.[v]